 We’ve done our research and are confident that these five cases are some of the best portable PC cases you can buy right now.
 But we know that choosing a PC case comes down to personal preference more than anything else, and you may not be that keen on our picks.

-So, to help you make your own choice and explain some of ours, let’s run through the most essential characteristics of a portable computer case.
+So, to help you make your own choice and explain some of ours, let’s run through the most essential characteristics of a portable PC case.

 Handles